upcmd/updocs-content/logs/c0114_vvvvv.md

     current exec runtime vars:
     (*core.Cache)({
+      "up_runtime_task_layer_number": 0,
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

     [local] dvar expanded result: